 Achieving this outcome requires comprehensively planned public realm improvements.
-In the first instance, the Council plans to declutter the area by removing redundant safety fencing and street furniture.
-These are to be replaced by planters and stainless steel bollards, which open up the square, contribute to greening efforts, and bring the street furniture in line with the recently updated Clock Tower area.
-Functional public art in the form of seating opportunities and hanging tree lights above the existing outdoor dining area will further create a focal point.
+In the first instance, the Council plans to declutter the area by replacing unattractive safety fencing and street furniture. with planters (or other barriers which are both attractive and provide adequate protection to visitors on foot from possible vehicle collisions), which open up the square, contribute to greening efforts, and bring the street furniture in line with the recently updated Clock Tower area.
+Functional public art in the form of seating opportunities and hanging tree lights above the existing outdoor dining area will further create a focal point, and this could be supplemented public art if funds allow.
 These measures will increase the importance of the square's relationship with St Augustine's Church, where the Council will seek to encourage an improved, greener frontage.
-At the pedestrian crossing adjacent to Marconato's restaurant, the benefits of bringing the carriageway to the same level as the pavement and implementing block paving or a zebra crossing will be investigated.
+At the pedestrian crossing adjacent to Marconato's restaurant, the benefits of implementing block paving or a zebra crossing will be investigated.
+In order to ensure the safety of visually

+View of the southern town centre gateway, where public realm improvements are proposed impaired users, a differentiation between materials and/or a kerbline should be utilised.
 The paving on the square itself, which is uneven, will need to be improved, and the possibility of using block paving will be explored.
-In combination with new cycle parking on the square itself, these proposals foster a more accessible and connected town centre, as they create linkages to the proposed old A10 walking and cycling corridor, which is set out in the Broxbourne Transport Strategy 2017.
 The above proposals also build on the recommendations set out in the Hoddesdon Conservation Area Appraisal (CAA) and improve the setting of the outdoor dining area that has been established on the square.